All Episodes

 They do it with political correctness, which is censorship.

-They do it in the drive-by media by simply ignoring all kinds of news that is not palatable or it conflicts with their worldview, they just ignore it and don't even cover it.
+They do it in a drive-by media by simply ignoring all kinds of news that is not palatable or it conflicts with their worldview.

-But if ATT, the way I look at it, if ATT has made the investment to buy the satellite provider, even though it has nothing to do with this, and if they're making the investment, if they're going out and cutting deals with the content providers in order to have access to all of these channels, and then they want to go sell it, and they want to turn a profit eventually.
+But if AT ⁇ T, the way I look at it, if AT ⁇ T has made the investment to buy the satellite provider, even though it has nothing to do with this, and if they're making the investment, if they're going out and cutting deals with the content providers in order to have access to all of these channels, and then they want to go sell it, and they want to turn a profit eventually.

-Well, hell's Bells.
+Well, hell's bells.

 That's a heck of a deal.